 Advertising on ADA.org may be served through a vendor that uses IP addresses for purposes such as controlling ad frequency.

 The ADA, its subsidiaries, charities, and affiliates may use or disclose individual's contact information and other information about you, such as your occupation, specialty, member status, graduation date and dental school, to alert you to new information, products and services, events and other opportunities.
-From time to time, we may also make your contact information and other information about you available to other organizations we believe to be reputable, such as companies whose products or services we think you might find interesting.
+From time to time, in compliance with applicable law, we may also make your contact information, including your email address, and other information about you available to other organizations we believe to be reputable, such as companies whose products or services we think you might find interesting.
 If you register on ADA.org to attend an event, the ADA may provide an attendee list to other attendees and to entities that collaborate with the ADA on the event.

 The ADA maintains directories of dentists that may include information you submit via our website.
 These directories are shared with ADA members and state and local dental societies.
 A directory containing information about ADA members is publicly accessible on MouthHealthy.org; members may elect to provide additional information, such as email address and photo, through the expanded profile option.

 The ADA uses an association management database to collect, maintain, use, and share information about member and nonmember dentists who have attended a U.S. dental school, as well as individuals who interact with the ADA.
 Information in the database is generally accessible to state and local dental societies of the ADA “tripartite.”
 A “person record” may be created in the database for such dentists and other individuals.
 For example, a person record may be created when a dentist or other individual interacts with the ADA by becoming a member, purchasing an item or service, attending a meeting, volunteering, attending a continuing education or other course, or communicating with the ADA.

 A person record contains information about the individual such as name, contact information, demographics, membership history, a record of purchases and meetings attended, volunteer positions held, and communications with the ADA and state and local dental societies.